prim011/CPP-Examples/Confidentiality/README.md

 This example is an enhancement of the HMAC example which has been presented in other sections.
 See this [link](../hamc/README.md) for more information on that example.

-Here are the specific enhancement in this excercise:
+Here are the specific enhancements in this exercise:
 1. _Introduction of Confidentiality:_
-   - The individual nodes content has fully encrypted at-rest.
+   - The individual node's content is fully encrypted at-rest.
    In prticualar HMAC with encryption will be used as true confidentiality can not be achieved only via encryption without message data authentication, given by the HMAC.
 This is also called _authenticated encryption_.
-In particular we will use two separate security services for encrypting and HMAC (reuse of the previous example).
+In particular, we will use two separate security services for encrypting and HMAC (reuse of the previous example).
 We will perform in this order **Enrypt-then-MAC**[^1]:
 	   - The Nodes are encrypted.
 	   - The HMAC is computed on the combination of the ciphertext and the associated data
-	   - The chiphertext the associated data and the HMAC are used/sent
+	   - The ciphertext the associated data and the HMAC are used/sent

-   On the user/receiver front the operations are relatively simple:
+   On the user/receiver front, the operations are relatively simple:
-	   - Check the HMAC on the chipertext.
-If the check fails, the user/receiver will reject the message without the need of decrypting it
+	   - Check the HMAC on the ciphertext.
+If the check fails, the user/receiver will reject the message without the need to decrypt it
 	   - Decrypt the message[^2]

-## Addtional enhancements for further excercises
+## Additional enhancements for further exercises

+Up until now we have explored three important security services:

+1. data integrity
+2. data authentication
+3. confidentiality

-Additional excercises might be considered in respect of further developing/experiment the security in the the data structure.
-But they are left for future efforts.
-Those enhancements may include the following:
+Additional excercises might be considered in respect of further developing/experiment the other two left security services:

-2. _Introduction of the concept related to authenticity and non-repudiation:_
+4. _Introduction of the concept related to authenticity and non-repudiation:_
    - The nodes have been digitally signed at creation.
    - Creation and loading of the tree has been separated from the `main()` function and from the testing activity
    - The tree creation will be done as a separate procedure after the initialization
-3. _Introduction of the concept of Authentication:_
+5. _Introduction of the concept of Authentication:_
    - The Loading of the three information is simulated with the `checkSignature()` operation which verify the identy of the requestor and runs through all the nodes thier digital signature.
 It simulates what in _real life_ would be a _strong_ integrity check over authenticity and authentication.

+Finally we could exercise the following scenario:

-4. _Introduction of the concept of Authority:_
+ _Introduction of the concept of Authority:_
    - Once a user has been authenticated for loading/accessing the tree information, the next step is understanding the authority for that user to carry out operations such as insertion/deletion and information printout.